Skip to contents

 In general, the only downside to using a larger number of seeds is that the DMR calling will take more time.
 However, with smaller or more sparse genomes, you can run into a problem called “overcompression.”
 This occurs when seeds from multiple DMRs are collapsed into single points, causing the total number of DMRs to be underestimated.
 The function below can be used to check for overcompression.

 Broadly, as long as you are not overcompressing, increasing the number of seeds will increase your true postive calls without increasing your false positive calls.
-A smaller seed number will only find highly significant DMRs, while a larger seed number will be able to identify a greater number of more weakly significant DMRs.
-In general, using a seed number that is about 1-2% of the total filtered CpG number is roughly optimal.
+A smaller seed number will find fewer significant DMRs, while a larger seed number will be able to identify a greater number of DMRs at the cost of computing time.
+In general, the number of significant DMR calls plateaus at a seed number ~1-3% of the total filtered CpGs.
 To read more about DMR seeds and overcompression, see our vignette on Optimizing DMR Calling.

 DMR calling occurs in two steps: